Family Therapy Program

 - Communication sessions

-Participants also receive Al-Anon/CoDA/Families Anonymous 12-step exposure and enjoy spending time on and off campus with their loved one.
-We educate family members about recovery in general while attempting to spark their own personal recovery from the wreckage of chemical dependency within the family.
+We educate family members about addiction and the recovery process in general while also attempting to spark their own personal recovery from the wreckage of chemical dependency within the family.
 Addiction is a family disease; it holds everyone hostage.

 About Our Family Program Facilitator